OPT4SMART/ChoiRbot/docs/source/index.rst

 of robotic agents without a central coordinator.

-The package is already equipped with basic trajectory planning, control and dynamics integration utilities, so that you can just start to test your algorithm on basic robot models such as quadrotors, unicycle-like vehicles and single-integrator dynamical systems.
+The package is already equipped with basic trajectory planning, control and dynamics integration utilities, so that you can already start to test your distributed algorithms on basic robot models such as quadrotors, unicycle-like vehicles and single-integrator dynamical systems.
 Please refer to :ref:`api_documentation` for a detailed description of the package functionalities.